ianchristani/Cybersecurity-Safe-Password-Generator-API/README.md

 API created using FastAPI to generate safe passwords based on users' choice.

 Stop using silly and obvious passwords, for your safety use something out of the box!
-Just make a JSON request to the end point and get the generated password for your needs.
+Just make a request to the end point and get the generated password for your needs.

 The body request should have: